asolntsev/criminals/README.md

 #### Auto-compilation and hot-swapping

-Newer versions of IntelliJ (2019+) support auto-compilation and hot-swapping in "Debug" mode.
+Newer versions of IntelliJ (2019+) support auto-compilation and hot-swapping in "Debug" mode, as long as class/method signatures do not change.
 This requires some configuration in `File -> Settings... -> Build, Execution, Deployment -> Debugger -> HotSwap`, namely:

 * Tick all the checkboxes.
 * Set "Reload classes after compilation" to `Always`.

-When running in "Debug" mode (the green "bug" icon next to the green "play" icon) you can trigger a code reload with `CTRL-SHIFT-F9` (or `SHIFT-CMD-F9`).
+When running in "Debug" mode (the green "bug" icon next to the green "play" icon) you can trigger a code reload with `CTRL-SHIFT-F9` (or `SHIFT-CMD-F9` on Mac).

 Afer that simply reload the page in your browser to see the changes in effect.

 If hot-swapping failed, you will see a notification in IDEA after which you need to restart the application.
+Usually this is due to too invasive changes.
+Restarting the "Debug" session (shortcut `SHIFT-F9`) will usually fix it.

 ### Deploying